Kenya opposition leader swears himself in as 'president'

 Judge: Ceremony is treason

-The election-related drama in the east Africa's economic hub has been stuttering along for months, and on Tuesday a state of apprehension hung in the air.
+The election-related drama in east Africa's economic hub has been stuttering along for months, and on Tuesday a state of apprehension hung in the air.

-National newspapers captured the sense of uncertainty: one headline read "Moment of truth," while another read "What to expect on this day of conflict".
+National newspapers captured the sense of uncertainty: One headline read "Moment of truth," while another read "What to expect on this day of conflict."

 While not specifically naming Odinga, Attorney General Githu Muigai warned last month that any attempt to hold an alternative swearing-in event amounted to treason.